-Note: If you are a magnetic media / electronic transmitter requesting extensions of time to file for more than 50 withholding agents or payers, you must submit the extension requests magnetically or electronically.
-For instructions on submitting extension requests on magnetic media, see Pub.
-1187.
+If you are requesting extensions of time to file for more than 50 withholding agents or payers, you must submit the extension requests electronically or magnetically.
+See Pub.
+1187, Specifications for Filing Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding, Electronically or Magnetically, for more information.

-Magnetic Media/Electronic Reporting
+Electronic/Magnetic Media Reporting